-New Zealand police hunt 'active shooter' after gunman opens fire at mosque
+Many dead in New Zealand shooting at two mosques

 “Police are responding with its full capability to manage the situation, but the risk environment remains extremely high.”

-The Bangladesh cricket team was going to Friday prayers at the mosque, the Masjid Al Noor, when the shooting occurred but all members were safe, a team coach told Reuters.

-Media reported that a gunman opened fire inside mosque in Christchurch’s Hagley Park district.
+Media reported that a gunman opened fire inside a mosque in Christchurch’s Hagley Park district.
 There were reports of armed police at a second mosque in the suburb of Linwood.

 People in center of the city should stay indoors, police said.
 All Christchurch schools and council buildings have been placed into lockdown.

-Police did not immediately comment on whether the incident took place in the mosque or nearby.
-There is no official confirmation on casualties.

-Media said shots had been fired near a mosque and a witness told broadcaster One News that he had seen three people lying on the ground, bleeding outside the building.

-Radio New Zealand quoted a witness inside the mosque saying he heard shots fired and at least four people were lying on the ground and “there was blood everywhere”.
+Radio New Zealand quoted a witness inside the Al Noor mosque saying he heard shots fired and at least four people were lying on the ground and “there was blood everywhere”.

 “Horrified to hear of Christchurch mosque shootings.
 There is never a justification for that sort of hatred,” said Amy Adams, a member of parliament from Christchurch.